AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/dataloader-pro.md

 Format for CSV file to filter records:

-* ARM Data Loader Pro accepts CSV (comma-separated values) files.
+* ARM Dataloader Pro accepts CSV (comma-separated values) files.
 Use a spreadsheet program such as Microsoft Excel to create your CSV file.
 * Ensure you have a column header and rows of data populated for all system-required fields, such as **`Account Name`** or **`Contact Last Name`**.
 * There can be only one column header.&#x20;

-For more information, see [Preparing the CSV file for Data Loader](preparing-the-csv-file-for-arm-dataloader.md).
+For more information, see [Preparing the CSV file for Dataloader](preparing-the-csv-file-for-arm-dataloader.md).

 <figure><img src="../../../../.gitbook/assets/image (10).png" alt=""><figcaption></figcaption></figure>